rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 * Think about a reasonable length for a discussion, and decide when the finish time is.
 After that time people may wish to hang around for drinks or more casual chats.

-# What happens at the event:
+# What happens at the event

 ## Overview